gayeongpark/gayeongpark.github.io/_posts/2024-04-06-Number-Bases.md

 ## Translate binary into hexadecimal vice versa

 Translating between binary (base 2) and hexadecimal (base 16) is a straightforward process because each hexadecimal digit exactly corresponds to four binary digits (bits).
-Here I can show you how these can be traslated each other.
+Here I can show you how these can be translated each other.

 From Binary to Hexadecimal,